rapid7/metasploit-framework/documentation/modules/auxiliary/gather/snare_registry.md

 ## Description

   This module uses the Registry Dump feature of the [Snare Lite for Windows](https://sourceforge.net/projects/snare/) HTTP service on 6161/TCP to retrieve the Windows registry.
-The Dump Registry functionality is unavailable in Snare Enterprise.
+The Registry Dump functionality is unavailable in Snare Enterprise.

-  Note: The Dump Registry functionality accepts only one connected client at a time.
-Requesting a large key/hive will cause the service to become unresponsive until the server completes the request.
+  **Note: The Registry Dump functionality accepts only one connected client at a time.
+Requesting a large key/hive will cause the service to become unresponsive until the server completes the request.**

 ## Vulnerable Application